Relocation to Ireland

 A quiet town situated on a series of Holland-esque waterways, Cork features brightly painted buildings and a liberal population.
 Despite the fact that Cork took a significant hit during the recession, the city is rising from its own ashes and has recently rejuvenated into a lively pub scene and plenty of industry.
 Located on an island in the midst of the River Lee, Cork is a fantastic place for expats who work in water-based industries or want to be close to any of Ireland’s best pubs, shops, and galleries.

 Killarney is known as the tourist capital of Ireland.
-Filled to the gills with stores, bars, diners, cafes, galleries, and cultural attractions, Killarney is an interesting mix of shopper’s delights and stones throw proximity to some of the most beautiful waterfalls, lakes, and woods Ireland has to offer.
+Filled to the gills with stores, bars, diners, cafes, galleries, and cultural attractions, Killarney is an interesting mix of shopper’s delights and stone's throw proximity to some of the most beautiful waterfalls, lakes, and woods Ireland has to offer.
 Just outside of Killarney, you’ll find breathtaking peaks and dense forests fit to explore.
 Ideal for expats who want to live in an outdoor paradise without sacrificing the comfort and convenience of being in town, Killarney is, quite literally, the best of both worlds.

 Belfast was once one of Ireland’s rougher areas.
-While this area used to have a bad reputation that urged travelers to run in different directions, the Belfast of today is ripe with hip accommodations and plenty of safe, exciting, and unique attractions.
-Once a town steeped in maritime industry, the Belfast of today continues to focus on the water at its core.
+While this area used to have a bad reputation that urged travellers to run in different directions, the Belfast of today is ripe with hip accommodations and plenty of safe, exciting, and unique attractions.
+Once a town steeped in the maritime industry, the Belfast of today continues to focus on the water at its core.
 Visitors and residents can still enjoy a stroll down to the Lagan’s old shipyards or visit the HMS Caroline – a WWI warship turned into a museum that’s open to the public.
-Regardless of whether you want to live in Belfast for the unique, grungy vibe it casts off or are simply looking to take advantage of the proximity to water and plenty of maritime industry, Belfast is a fantastic place for new expats looking to settle.
+Regardless of whether you want to live in Belfast for the unique, grungy vibe it casts off or is simply looking to take advantage of the proximity to water and plenty of maritime industry, Belfast is a fantastic place for new expats looking to settle.

 The Weather in Ireland